"No man is an island"

 As scientists, engineers, and creators; we are, ultimately, not just handling a technology; but people.
 And as such, it is important to contextualize, and to move from an understanding of human-computer interaction, to a humane one.

-Excerpt from "What Is Real": Tracking Implicit Memory Acquisition and the Implications of Virtual Reality.
+Below is an excerpt from my senior thesis at Cal.
+Titled "What Is Real": Tracking Implicit Memory Acquisition and the Implications of Virtual Reality.

-While academic theses should remain impartial and critical in order to contribute to their respective academic fields, we have a greater moral imperative.
-I come from Christchurch New Zealand where on February 22nd, 2011 a 6.3 magnitude earthquake decimated the city, and left its people to form the largest recorded population of medical refractory PTSD in the developed world.
-I started this thesis to find a baseline rate of memory acquisition in VR, as this had not been done previously, and is a vital part in the development of an effective treatment protocol for PTSD.
+"While academic theses should remain impartial and critical in order to contribute to their respective academic fields, we have a greater moral imperative.
+I come from Christchurch New Zealand where on February 21st, 2011 a 6.3 magnitude earthquake decimated the city, and left its people to form a population with medical refractory PTSD.
+I started this thesis to find a baseline rate of memory acquisition in VR, as this had not been done previously, and is a vital part in the development of an effective treatment protocol for PTSD (Rizzo, 2011).